Carnival Celebrations in the Netherlands

 What is Carnival?

 The European city most strongly associated with Carnival is probably Venice.
 The Dutch version is indeed a melting pot of Dutch traditions with Italian, French and German elements.
-It involves a reversal of social norms where revellers wear costumes, the cities temporarily change their names, a Prince of Carnival is chosen and daily life is put on hold to make way for parties!
+It involves a reversal of social norms where revellers wear costumes, cities temporarily change their names, a Prince of Carnival is chosen, and daily life is put on hold to make way for parties!

 The highlight of the Carnival festivities is the Carnival Parade, in which a tour of large floats organised by local Carnival associations pokes fun at established authorities and social conventions.

-Where to Celebrate Carnival
+Where to Celebrate Carnival in the Netherlands

-Plan your carnival 2019 celebrations
+Plan your Carnival 2022 celebrations